 Norah found Chinese Medicine through her own healing process.
 Frustrated by the Western approach to her chronic and severe headaches, she finally ended up in an acupuncturist’s office.
 There she found both a solution for her pain and a new career path.

-Norah has treated eating disorders in both private practice and in outpatient programs.
+Norah has also treated eating disorders in both private practice and in outpatient programs.
 In addition to authoring multiple articles about Chinese medicine’s role in ending eating struggles, she is a popular presenter to psychotherapy and medical professional groups about Chinese medicine’s value in eating disorder recovery.

 Norah earned her master’s degree from Pacific College of Oriental Medicine in San Diego and is both California and nationally certified in acupuncture and herbal medicine.
 In addition, Norah has studied in China, doing clinical work at Nanjing Hospital and attending seminars through the China Nanjing International Acupuncture Training Center.